chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

 ```

 `start_server` will start a kvstore server on a random unused port, and will
-return the address to the created server, we will use the same address to
+return the address to the created server, which we will use to
 connect our client and start issuing commands by creating the corresponding
 objects from the protocol module and trying to `assert` on the returned values.